N4si/microservices-python-app/README.md

 2. **Delete the EKS Cluster:** Once the nodes are deleted, you can proceed to delete the EKS cluster itself.
 ```

-Feel free to copy and paste this Markdown into a file to use it as your complete document.